The unaccountable in Pursuit of the Ineligible

 All of our operations are intelligence led.
 Assistant Director Phillippa Russell … Immigration Enforcement team

-The diners look up, bemused, as dark clothed officials enter.
+The diners look up, bemused, as black-clothed officials enter.
 The operation is as commando like as flabby-bodied officials can achieve.
 Of course, having police support makes a huge difference.

-In moments a row of scared workers stand, fearful, lined-up along a wall, including British, EU and non-EU citizens. in full view of the diners some are searched, finger-printed and questioned.
+In moments a row of scared workers stands, fearful, lined-up along a wall, including British, EU and non-EU citizens.
+Is this reminiscent of the rise of the Third Reich in the 1930’s?
+In full view of the diners, the singled-out are searched, fingerprinted and questioned.
 As these things go it’s efficient, achieves its operational target and the law is seen to be enforced.

-A prompt press release provides smug are-we-good-or-what publicity for the press to share, not to mention the usual comments from Internet readers.
-You know, from supportive, to colourful, to racist.
+A concurrent press release provides smug are-we-good-or-what publicity for the press to share, not to mention the usual comments from Internet readers.
+You know, from supportive to colourful, to racist.

 A fourth man, a 30-year-old Tunisian, was escorted from the premises by immigration officers after checks revealed he did not have permission to work in the UK.